LeviBorodenko/garnn/README.md

 The core data structure is the _graph signal_.
 If we have N nodes in a graph each having F observed features then the graph signal is the tensor with shape (batch, N, F) corresponding to the data produced by all nodes.
 Often we have sequences of graph signals in a time series.
 We will call them _temporal_ graph signals and assume a shape of (batch, time steps, N, F).
 We also need to know the adjacency matrix E of the underlying graph with shape (N, N).

 #### Non-Temporal Data (batch, N, F)
-All but the recurrent layers work with non - temporal data, i.e. the data points are individual graph signals and not seqeunces of graph signals.
+All but the recurrent layers work with non - temporal data, i.e. the data points are individual graph signals and not sequences of graph signals.

 The `AttentionMechanism` found in `garnn.components.attention` will take a graph signal and return an attention matrix as described in [Veličković et al., 2017](https://arxiv.org/abs/1710.10903).